 The Solitary Maned Wolf

 Despite its name, the maned wolf is not actually a wolf.
-Unlike wolves which typically hunt and move in packs, the maned wolf is actually a solitary creature.
+Unlike wolves that typically hunt and move in packs, the maned wolf is actually a solitary creature.
 The maned wolf uses its mane to make itself look bigger to display aggression when being threatened.
 The maned wolf has long legs adapted to the wolf’s native tall grasslands.
-The maned wolf’s urine has a distinctive odor that earned it the nickname “skunk wolf.”
+Its urine has a distinctive odor that earned it the nickname “skunk wolf.”
 The maned wolf uses its urine to mark buried prey, paths and territory; the distinctive odor is so strong that it has sent police near zoos on the hunt for cannabis smokers.
 The maned wolf is considered to be near threatened due to habitat loss and hunting.